mattybrad/drumkid2/manual.md

 The easiest way to start with Drumkid is to play a simple beat without any random additions, then gradually add random elements to get a feel for how the module's algorithm works.

-1. Connect a patch lead to “out 1” so you can hear the output
+1. Connect a patch lead to "out 1" so you can hear the output
 2. Set the controls as follows: (image of chance 50, zoom 50, range 0, vel 100, plus other defaults)
-3. Press “Play”
+3. Press "Play"
-4. Select a preset beat by pressing “beat”, then using the +/- buttons
+4. Select a preset beat by pressing "beat", then using the +/- buttons
 5. Slowly decrease the "chance" control to zero and notice how the beat is gradually silenced as the probability of each hit happening is reduced
-6. Slowly increase the “chance” control back to 50% and beyond.
+6. Slowly increase the "chance" control back to 50% and beyond.
 As you increase past 50%, notice how more and more random hits are added to the beat, until at 100% you hear every sample being triggered over and over (100% probability).
-7. Set the “chance” back to around 3 o'clock, so you can hear that the full original beat plus some random hits, and now try adjusting the “zoom” control.
+7. Set the "chance" back to around 3 o'clock, so you can hear that the full original beat plus some random hits, and now try adjusting the "zoom" control.
 As you increase the zoom, the beat will become busier as hits are triggered at smaller note values (8th-notes, 16th-notes, 32nd-notes, etc).
 These first two controls, chance and zoom, are the heart of the machine, and I would recommend playing around with them for a while to get a feel of how they affect the beat.
-7. Slowly reduce the “velocity” control from +100% to 0% (in the middle) - the extra random hits will become quieter.
+7. Slowly reduce the "velocity" control from +100% to 0% (in the middle) - the extra random hits will become quieter.
 If you set velocity to be negative, it will quieten or mute hits from the original beat.
-8. Set “velocity” to +50%, and “range” to 100% (in the middle).
+8. Set "velocity" to +50%, and "range" to 100% (in the middle).
 The hits should now have a full range of volumes, from quiet to loud.
 Try playing with these controls to adjust the relative volume of the random hits.

 ## Parameters (knobs)